greetingromansoldier/Pressdown/content/index.md

 Want to get in touch?
 [Contact me here](/contact).

-_This rant was generated with a custom-built static site generator_ [Pressdown](https://github.com/greetingromansoldier/Pressdown)
+_This rant was generated with a custom-built static site generator -- [Pressdown](https://github.com/greetingromansoldier/Pressdown)_